Women in South Africa: Marriage and family life

-Until the late 20th century, married women's rights remained restricted by law.
+Until the late 20th century, married women's rights remained legally restricted.
 The family law has changed gradually throughout the 20th century, with white women being the first to gain rights, and black women in customary marriages being the last.
 Marriage law has, for most of the 20th century, been based on the Roman-Dutch law concept of marital power of the husband, a doctrine in terms of which a wife was legally an incapax under the usufruct tutorship (tutela usufructuaria) of her husband.
 The marital power included the power of the husband to administer both his wife's separate property and their community property.
 A wife was not able to leave a will, enter into a contract, or sue or be sued, in her own name or without the permission of her husband.
 The report of the Women's Legal Disabilities Commission in 1949 led to the enacting of the Matrimonial Affairs Act in 1953, which improved the legal status of wives by restricting the marital power, but it did not abolish it.
 The Matrimonial Property Act of 1984 abolished it prospectively (i.e. for marriages contracted after the act came into force) but not for marriages between black people.
 An amendment in 1988 abolished it prospectively for marriages of black people under the civil law, but not for marriages contracted under customary law.
-A further amendment in 1993 repealed the marital power for all civil marriages, whenever they were contracted.
-The marital power persisted, however, in the Transkei (which was nominally independent from 1976 to 1994) but it was held to be unconstitutional for civil marriages by the High Court in 1999.
+A further amendment in 1993 repealed the marital power in all civil marriages, regardless of when they were contracted.
+The marital power persisted, however, in the Transkei (which was nominally independent from 1976 to 1994), but it was held to be unconstitutional for civil marriages by the High Court in 1999.
 In 2000, when it came into force, the Recognition of Customary Marriages Act, 1998 abolished the marital power for all marriages under customary law throughout South Africa.
 Other important changes enacted by 20th century legislation include abolishing the concept of restitution of conjugal rights by the Divorce Act, 1979 (Act No. 70 of 1979), Section 14, as well as enacting several specific laws against domestic violence in the 1990s (see Domestic violence in South Africa).
 South Africa outlawed marital rape in 1993.
 The 21st century has seen different conceptions about marriage: in 2006, South Africa became the fifth country in the world to allow same-sex marriage.

-In South Africa, the practice of marriage by abduction, is known under the name of ukuthwala, and is the custom of abducting young girls and forcing them into marriage, often with the consent of their parents.
+In South Africa, the practice of marriage by abduction is known under the name of ukuthwala, and is the custom of abducting young girls and forcing them into marriage, often with the consent of their parents.
 This practice occurs mainly in rural areas, in particular the Eastern Cape and KwaZulu-Natal.
 The girls who are victims of this practice are frequently underage.